raritet/raritet.github.io/_posts/2014-12-09-no-ones-there.md

 ---
 layout:     post
 title:      No One's There
 date:       2014-12-09 20:00
-category: My Photographs
+categories: [My Photographs]
+tags:       [photography, cruise]
 ---

 ![The Sea over the Side of a Cruise Ship](http://raritet-blog.s3.amazonaws.com/img/DSCF1517.jpg)